 Why Working Locum Tenens Full Time Could Work for You

 You have built a career of delivering high-quality care to patients and their families within your community.
 Undoubtedly, you’ve left an imprint on colleagues, too, from managing staff to mentoring, or simply practicing alongside them.
 But now, the idea of changing things has taken on greater appeal.
 If that’s what you’ve been thinking, you’re not alone.
-A survey by Morning Consult indicates more than 30 percent of healthcare professionals have contemplated leaving their employers over the course of the past few years.
+Multiple surveys indicate a substantial percentage of healthcare professionals have contemplated leaving their employers over the course of the past few years.

 Still, switching from one hospital to another nearby may not seem like much of a change, and the concept of uprooting your home and family to relocate to another city or state is too much of a disruption.
 Doing locum tenens offers an attractive compromise.
 Indeed, there are several reasons to consider pursuing locum tenens jobs full time.

 Exercise greater schedule control

 One of the first things to understand about a full-time locum tenens career is that “full time” does not automatically mean punching a clock 40-plus hours a week…week after week.
 Rather, it means you agree to one temporary assignment after another instead of maintaining employment with a facility or private practice group.